How You Can Help Puerto Rican Dogs In Need

 Spay and neuter your pets, and encourage others to do it also.
 In my opinion, this is the biggest/best solution to the problem!
 For PR dog owners, contact Island Dogs to get a certificate for low cost vaccinations and a spay/neuter for your pet.

 - Be a travel escort for dogs going off the island.
-If you are a traveler flying back to the States from Puerto Rico, you can help by being an dog escort.
-It is no cost to you and it save a lot of money for the rescue organizations.
-Refer to our article about being an escort for a stray for more information.
+Some of the rescue groups need dog “escorts”.
+If you are a traveler flying back to the States from Puerto Rico, you may be able to help by being an dog escort.
+It is no cost to you and it save a lot of money for some of the rescue organizations.
+Contact the organizations below for more information.

 - If you have the time and/or space, you can get more personally involved providing a foster home for animals while they are awaiting adoption.
 Or even just visit the shelters and lend a helping hand with walking, cleaning, and providing love!
 Please contact them for more information.